lawsocsg/lawsoc-clinic-manual/docs/property.md

 courts for a Grant of Letters of Administration.
 The Grant of Letters of Administration is a court order that gives the legal authority to the Administrator to administer the deceased’s estate.
-The person administering the deceased’s estate is known as an “Administrator”.
-[120]_
+The person administering the deceased’s estate is known as an “Administrator”.[^7]

 Once the Grant of Letters of Administration or the Grant of Probate has been obtained, the Administrator(s) / Executor(s) can engage their own